Achievable logoAchievable logo

 Here the index k starts at 0, so the first sample point is x0=a (the left endpoint).

-As the number of rectangles n approaches ∞, the width Δx approaches 0, and the approximation becomes exact.
-This leads to the definite integral, defined as the net sum of the areas of infinitely many rectangles of infinitesimal width.
+As the number of rectangles n approaches ∞, the width Δx approaches 0, and the approximation of the area becomes exact.

 ∫abf(x)dx=n→∞limk=1∑nΔx⋅f(xk)

 The left-hand side is read as “the definite integral of f(x) from a to b.”
 The dx corresponds to the rectangle width Δx in the limit (an infinitesimally small width).
+This variable of integration must always be written at the end of an integral.

 In this notation:

-• a and b are the limits of integration (a is the lower bound and b is the upper bound).
+• a and b are the limits of integration - a is the lower bound and b is the upper bound.

-• f(x) is the integrand (the function being integrated).
+• f(x) is the integrand - the function being integrated.

 Definite integral as a limit